‘World’s Hottest DJ’ Nata Lee Sizzles In Skimpy White Bikini

 Nata styled her long, blond hair in tousled waves, giving her even more sex appeal.
 The stunner opted for minimal makeup, including subtle contour and nude lipgloss, that enhanced her gorgeous features.

 The sizzling snap seemed to be a fan favorite, as it quickly racked up more than 60,000 likes.
 Nata’s dedicated followers were also quick to compliment the stunner.
-While many simply left fire and heart-eye emoji in the comment section, others decided to be more vocal in their praise.
+While many simply left fire and heart-eye emoji in the comments section, others decided to be more vocal in their praise.

 “So good looking and a beautiful body,” gushed an admirer.